the-dimensionless/CompetetiveFever-August-2021/out/production/ProblemsForAugust/data_structures/graphs/readMe.md

 * 3 commonly known solution by
 1. BFS
+   * For (directed/undirected) NON-WEIGHTED graphs
    enqueue any starting vertex
    while queue is not empty:
       p = dequeue()
       if p is not visited:
          mark it as visited
          enqueue all adj vertices of p
-         update parent of adj vertices to curVertex
+         update parent of all the adj vertices to curVertex
+     TC: O(Edges)
+     SC: O(Vertices)

 2. Dijkstra's Algorithm
 3. Bellman Ford

+// no DFS as it never finds shortest path, instead goes as far as possible from reference vertex.